core-wg/oscore/draft-ietf-core-object-security.md

 * L is the size of the key/IV for the AEAD algorithm used, in octets.

-For example, if the algorithm AES-CCM-64-64-128 (see Section 10.2 in {{I-D.ietf-cose-msg}}) is used, the value for L is 16 for keys and 7 for IVs.
+For example, if the algorithm AES-CCM-64-64-128 (see Section 10.2 in {{RFC8152}}) is used, the value for L is 16 for keys and 7 for IVs.

 ### Initial Sequence Numbers and Replay Window  {#initial-sequence-replay}